napari/docs/docs/developers/contributing/testing.md

 ## Running tests

 To run our test suite locally, run `pytest` on the command line.
-If, for some reason you don't already have the test requirements in your environment, run `python -m pip install -e .[testing]`.
+If you don't already have the test requirements installed in your environment, run `python -m pip install -e .[testing]`.

+### Run GUI tests locally

-There are some tests that require showing GUI elements (such as testing screenshots) and window focus (such as testing drag and drop behavior).
-By default, these are only run during continuous integration.
+Since napari can run as an interactive application, some tests require showing GUI elements (such as testing screenshots) and window focus (such as testing drag and drop behavior).
+By default, these tests are only run during continuous integration.
-If you'd like to enable them in local tests, you can set the environment variables: `NAPARI_POPUP_TESTS=1` or `NAPARI_FOCUS_TESTS=1` or set the environment variable `CI=1`:
+If you'd like to enable GUI element tests to run locally, you can set the environment variables `NAPARI_POPUP_TESTS=1`, `NAPARI_FOCUS_TESTS=1`, or `CI=1` before the `pytest` command:

 ```sh
 CI=1 pytest
 ```

-Note: setting `CI=1` will also disable certain tests that take too long, etc. on CI.
+Note: setting `CI=1` will also disable certain tests that take too long on CI.

-Also, if running the GUI tests that use `pyautogui` on macOS, be sure to give the Terminal app `Accessibility` permissions in `System Settings > Privacy & Security > Accessibility` so `pyautogui` can control the mouse, keyboard, etc.
+Also, if running the GUI tests that use `pyautogui` on macOS, be sure to set the Terminal app `Accessibility` permissions in `System Settings > Privacy & Security > Accessibility` so `pyautogui` can control the mouse, keyboard, etc.

+### Use tox to run tests locally

-It is also possible to run test using `tox`.
-This is the same way as it is done in CI.
+It is also possible to run tests locally using `tox`.
+We use `tox` to run test in CI.
-The main difference is that tox will create a virtual environment for each test environment, so it will take more time but it will be more similar to the CI environment.
+The main difference between running `pytest` locally or `tox` locally is that `tox` will create a virtual environment for each test environment, so it will take a bit more time.
+Though, `tox` will be more similar to the CI environment.
+To run test using `tox` using Python 3.10 and pyqt5 on Linux, enter:

 ```sh
 tox -e py310-linux-pyqt5
 ```

-To get list of all available environments run:
+To get list of all available environments that may be run:

 ```sh
 tox list
 ```

-### Running tests without pop-up windows
+### Run tests without pop-up windows

 Some tests create visible napari viewers, which pop up on your monitor then quickly disappear.
 This can be annoying if you are trying to use your computer while the tests are running.
-There are two ways to avoid this:
+You can avoid pop-up windows opening two different ways:

-1. Use the `QT_QPA_PLATFORM=offscreen` environment variable.
+1. Use the `QT_QPA_PLATFORM=offscreen` environment variable with pytest or tox.
-This tells Qt to render windows "offscreen", which is slower but will avoid the pop-ups.
+This tells Qt to render windows "offscreen", which is slower but will avoid the distracting pop-ups.
    ```shell
    QT_QPA_PLATFORM=offscreen pytest napari
    ```